Karthik-G-21-06/indyCTF/README.md

 <div align="center">
 <img src="https://user-images.githubusercontent.com/63066084/174456311-116a8bba-78bb-48ce-9cd6-5835e662aee1.png" height="350px" width="600px">
 </div>
-this is writeups about the varies challenges I did in indyCTF for bi0s hardware recruitment CTF for 1st years
+this is writeups about the varies challenges I did in indyCTF for bi0s hardware recruitment CTF for 1st years.
+IndyCTF is an opportunity to boost the understanding and recognition of hardware security and to add another dimension to traditional CTFs.
+The CTF is based to demonstrate different hardware security concepts and to create a skilled community around hardware, that sparks new conversations and push to make that quantum leap.
+This Hardware CTF presents challenges which will help you to understand the basic concepts of Automotive security, ICS-SCADA, wireless security and firmware analysis with a moment to get accustomed to the new tools to get ahead in cyberspace.

 # Submitted